Hundreds of Crocs Trample Each Other in a Feeding Frenzy

 The feeding frenzy begins, and crocodiles are trampling over one another to get the food they need.
 Feeding frenzies are extremely intense among crocodiles.
 There was even one case in Australia where one crocodile bit another crocodile’s foot clean off!

-A common question asked is the difference between an alligator and a crocodile.
-And then the second most asked question tends to be which one is more aggressive?
+A common question concerns the difference between an alligator and a crocodile.
+The second most frequently asked question is which one is more aggressive.

 Alligators have two species: the Chinese alligator and the American alligator.
-The American alligator (Alligator mississippiensis), being the most popular, weighs anywhere from 400-800 pounds.
+The American alligator (Alligator mississippiensis), being the most popular, can weigh up to 1,000 pounds, with average males weighing between 500 and 600 pounds.
 They can reach about 15 feet in length.
-They live in Asia and North America.
+They live in the southeastern United States.

-Crocodiles have over 20 species.
-One of the most famous is the crocodile (Crocodylus acutus), weighing anywhere from 40 to 2,200 pounds.
-And they reach up to 23 feet in length.
+True crocodiles have 16 species, while all crocodilians number 26.
+One of the most famous is the American crocodile (Crocodylus acutus), weighing anywhere from 40 to 2,200 pounds.
+They can reach up to 23 feet in length.
 They live throughout Africa, Asia, Central America, North America, and South America.

 It is easy to fear both of these giant reptiles.
 However, the crocodile is the most aggressive of the two.
-According to the American Oceans Organization, crocodiles ” are known to be highly aggressive and will attack anything that enters their territory.”
-We can only imagine this is why the people in the video stayed on the other side of the wall!
+According to the American Oceans Organization, crocodiles “are known to be highly aggressive and will attack anything that enters their territory.”
+This likely explains why the keepers in the video remained safely on the other side of the wall.

 About the Author